ChainSafe/gossamer/dot/digest/README.md

 ### Pause

-This messages specifies as a delay after which the current authority set should be paused.
+This messages specifies a delay after which the current authority set should be paused.

 ### Resume

-This messages specifies as a delay after which the current authority set should be resumed.
+This messages specifies a delay after which the current authority set should be resumed.